stderr-enst/jobefficiency/episodes/01_introduction.md

 On the other hand, the peformance of a *memory-bound* process is limited by the speed of memory access.
 This happens when the CPU spends most of its time waiting for data to be fetched from memory (RAM), cache, or storage, causing its execution pipeline to stall.
 Optimization of memory-bound tasks addresses performance bottlenecks due to data transfer speeds rather than calculation speeds.
-Finally, when data transfer involves a high percentage of disk or network access, disk speed or networking speed becomes a limiting factor, rendering a process *I/O-bound*.
+Finally, when data transfer involves a high percentage of disk or network access, disk/networking speed becomes a limiting factor, rendering a process *I/O-bound*.
 ::::

+### To be precise: Numerical efficiency
 Inefficient computing is not only limited to being unneccessarily slow.
 It can also entail the scenario where an excessive accuracy can lead to unneccessary runtime increases.
-Without going into details, in computing, accuracy depends on the *precision* of the numbers that are being processed by the CPU.
+Without going into details, let's just keep in mind that in computing, accuracy depends on the *precision* of the numbers that are being processed by the CPU.
+Precision essentially governs how many digits after the decimal point are accounted for in mathematical operations.
 The higher the precision, the fewer calculations can be processed within a fixed time.
-On the other hand, an insufficient precision can render lengthy calculations useless.
+On the other hand, within that same time, the CPU can crank through more low-precision numbers; however, an insufficient precision can render lengthy calculations useless.
-The degree of precision is application dependent.
+The optimal degree of precision, in terms of computing efficiency, is application dependent.

-Our summation implementation using Bash +`bc`exemplifies the case of an inaccurate calculation.
-When running the two summation methods in the previous challenge, have a look at the actual summation results.

 <!---
 The internal accuracy of`bc`is defined by an adjustable parameter`scale`which